 Under the Wisconsin Controlled Substances Act, THC is considered a Schedule I Controlled Substance in the same category as LSD, heroin and PCP.
 Schedule I substances are considered under the law to have no accepted medical application, regardless of out-of-state prescription orders.

-These distinctions are especially important for out-of-state visitors where laws may not be the same.
+These distinctions are especially important for visitors from states where the laws are more lenient.

 Isn’t Limited Medical Marijuana Legal in Wisconsin?

+Not yet.
 In April 2014, Governor Scott Walker signed a law which made a certain children’s seizure treatment containing cannabidiol legal in the state.
 Cannabidiol is a derivative of marijuana, but it contains very low levels of THC.
-Cannabidiol is not considered “medical marijuana”.
+Cannabidiol is not even considered “medical marijuana.”

-No other criminal defense law firms in Milwaukee have a better track record defending clients against marijuana possession charges and other drug charges, such as intent to distribute marijuana and keeping a drug house in Wisconsin.
+No other criminal defense law firm in Milwaukee has a better track record defending clients against marijuana possession charges and other drug charges, such as intent to distribute marijuana and keeping a drug house in Wisconsin.
 Even if this is not your first drug offense, Tom Grieve is the best chance you have at getting the charges against you reduced or dropped entirely.